Kezzryn/Advent-of-Code/2015/README.md

 - JSON parsing.
 - We used the Newtonsoft.Json.Linq libraries and iterated recursivly through the object model.

 Day 13 - Knights of the Dinner Table
+- Placement optimization of a circular list.

 Day 14 - Reindeer Olympics
 - Interval processing.
 The TravelDistance function does the heavy lifting.